 I can’t believe it’s taken me this long to post a zoodle recipe (and I also can’t believe it’s already JUNE!!!).

 I bought a counter-top simple spiralizer years ago, used it a few times and loved it, but somehow forgot about it and managed to push it all the way to the back of my pantry.
 But back in January, I did The 30 Clean program for 30 days.
-I had a few friends who were joining and the had a vegan challenge, where the diet made sense for clean, healthy eating.
-I also thought it’d be a fun way to start the new year.
+A few friends had joined the vegan challenge, and the diet made sense for clean, healthy eating.
+So I also thought it’d be a fun way to start the new year.

 Among other things, I was avoiding gluten all month and was supposed to stay away from most grains.
 I love pasta so in efforts to figure out a way to keep enjoying my favorite Italian dishes, I dusted the cobwebs off my spiralizer and brought it back out.
 I started spiralizing zucchini and yellow squash like no other, making more zucchini spaghetti recipes then I ever thought I would!
 I mean don’t get me wrong…I like using zucchini in recipes, but unless it’s cooked right or turned into zoodles, it’s sort of a boring raw vegetable.